 Closing Thoughts

 I have been to Atlanta multiple times before.
 In 2019, I visited as a base for a fun-filled weekend with friends, attending the NASCAR race at the Talledega Superspeedway.
 I also had memorable trips with friends in 2013, 2015, and 2016.
-However, this visit was different as it was my first time traveling solo to Atlanta, even though I came to visit a friend.
+However, this visit was different as it was my first time traveling on my own to Atlanta, even though I came to visit a friend.
 In the past, I often made pit stops at Hartsfield-Jackson International Airport before reaching my final destination.
 Atlanta truly embraces its identity as a diverse city, attracting people from all over the United States to call it home.
 With its vastness and endless activities, every visit feels like a new experience.
 Although my trip only scratched the surface, Atlanta has something to offer for everyone.
 It has a fascinating history and has transformed into a true gem.

 timelapse photo of highway during golden hour